ddev/ddev/docs/content/users/extend/customizing-images.md

 For certain use cases, you might need to add directives very early on the Dockerfile like proxy settings or SSL termination.
 You can use `pre.` variants for this that are inserted *before* everything else:

+* `.ddev/web-build/pre.Dockerfile`
 * `.ddev/web-build/pre.Dockerfile.*`
+* `.ddev/db-build/pre.Dockerfile`
 * `.ddev/db-build/pre.Dockerfile.*`

 Examine the resultant generated Dockerfile (which you will never edit directly), at `.ddev/.webimageBuild/Dockerfile`.
 You can force a rebuild with [`ddev debug rebuild`](../usage/commands.md#debug-rebuild).

-Examples of possible Dockerfiles are `.ddev/web-build/Dockerfile.example` and `.ddev/db-build/Dockerfile.example`, created in your project when you run [`ddev config`](../usage/commands.md#config).
+Examples of possible Dockerfiles are `.ddev/web-build/Dockerfile.example` and `.ddev/db-build/Dockerfile.example`, created in your project when you run [`ddev start`](../usage/commands.md#start).

 You can use the `.ddev/*-build` directory as the Docker “context” directory as well.
-So for example, if a file named `README.txt` exists in `.ddev/web-build`, you can use `ADD README.txt /` in the Dockerfile.
+So for example, if a file named `file.txt` exists in `.ddev/web-build`, you can use `ADD file.txt /` in the Dockerfile.

 An example web image `.ddev/web-build/Dockerfile` might be: